argoproj/argo-cd/docs/operator-manual/rbac.md

 configmap to compose the final policy csv.
 In this case the key must follow the pattern `policy.<any string>.csv`.
 Argo CD will concatenate all additional policies it finds with this pattern below the main one ('policy.csv').
+The order of additional provided policies are determined by the key string.
+Example: if two additional policies are provided with keys `policy.A.csv` and `policy.B.csv`, it will first concatenate `policy.A.csv` and then `policy.B.csv`.

 This is useful to allow composing policies in config management tools like Kustomize, Helm, etc.

 The example below shows how a Kustomize patch can be provided in an overlay to add additional configuration to an existing RBAC policy.